Cyber Politics and Governance: Emerging Trends and Challenges

 The Future of Cyber Governance

-Emerging technologies likequantum computing, blockchain, and the metaverse will further complicate cyber governance.
+Emerging technologies like quantum computing, blockchain, and the metaverse will further complicate cyber governance.
 Key future considerations include:

 • Quantum threats to encryption